Daniel J. Frey

 To talk of love.

-Unexpectantly, the crucible I had lived through had gifted me.
+Unexpectantly, this crucible of self-hate I had lived through had gifted me.

 I now had in my hand the sword of justice.